London Corresponding Society: The London treason trials

 The weight of repression substantially reduced popular societies in the provinces.
 In London, Hardy and Margarot's successor as chairman, John Baxter, undaunted, had drawn up addresses to "the friends of peace and parliamentary reform" and to "His Majesty" calling for an end to the war against France.
 Prime Minister, William Pitt, responded by having the papers of the London societies seized and examined by a secret committee of the House of Commons.

 In May 1794, hard on the committee's "Report on Radical and Reform Societies", charges of treason were laid against thirty leading radicals including Hardy, Thomas Spence, the dramatist Thomas Holcroft, the poet, public lecturer and journalist John Thelwall, and sometime parliamentary candidate John Horne Tooke.
 Their trials in November misfired.
 The juries in London were not as ready as those in Edinburgh to accept the mere expression of political opinion as evidence of plots against King and Parliament.
 When the evidence running to four printed volumes failed to impress in the case of Hardy, the courts were unable to take seriously the charges against his associates: Horne Tooke jeered at the Attorney-General and clowned in the dock, and the Lord Chief Justice slept through the prosecution's summary against Thelwall.

 The process did deliver Hardy a blow: during his trial his wife was attacked in their home by a loyalist "Church and King mob" and subsequently died in childbirth.
 On his release, Hardy did not return to his position in the Society.

-Beginning in the course of these trials further arrests were made.
-Paul Thomas LeMaitre, John Smith, George Higgins and Dr. Robert Thomas Crossfield, were indicted as accomplices in the so-called "Popgun Plot", an alleged conspiracy to assassinate King George III by means of a poison dart fired from an airgun.
+Beginning in the course of these trials further LCS arrests were made.
+Paul Thomas LeMaitre (an 18-year old a gold watch case maker), George Higgins (a chemist), John Smith (a bookseller, who with Higgins and James Parkinson had already been called before the Privy Council), and Dr. Robert Thomas Crossfield (whom witnesses testified to hearing singing a song damning King) were indicted as accomplices in the so-called "Popgun Plot", an alleged conspiracy to assassinate George III by means of a poison dart fired from an airgun.
 In May 1796, their cases similarly collapsed.

 The reformers were not allowed to celebrate their victory.
-The LCS bookseller John Smith provocatively renamed his shop The Pop Gun, and sold a pamphlet that explained that the government required three instruments: 1) soldiers ("by profession slaughterers"), 2) clergymen (who "hallow with the sanction of Divinity state robbery"), and 3) lawyers (who "thrive on misery" and are the "tyrants of property").
-He was given two years hard labour on bread and water for seditious libel.
+John Smith provocatively renamed his shop The Pop Gun, and sold a pamphlet that explained that the government required three instruments: 1) soldiers ("by profession slaughterers"), 2) clergymen (who "hallow with the sanction of Divinity state robbery"), and 3) lawyers (who "thrive on misery" and are the "tyrants of property").
+In December 1796, he was given two years hard labour on bread and water for seditious libel.